ash-project/ash/documentation/topics/relationships.md

 end
 ```

 However, if the join table is a part of the same domain but the destination resource is a part of a different domain, you will have to add a custom `has_many` association to the source domain as well.
-Suppose you have an domain called `MyApp.Organizations` with a resource named `MyApp.Organizations.Organization`, an domain called `MyApp.Accounts` with a resource named `MyApp.Accounts.User`, as well as a join resource `MyApp.Organizations.OrganizationUsers`.
+Suppose you have a domain called `MyApp.Organizations` with a resource named `MyApp.Organizations.Organization`, a domain called `MyApp.Accounts` with a resource named `MyApp.Accounts.User`, as well as a join resource `MyApp.Organizations.OrganizationUsers`.
 Then, in order to add `many_to_many :users` for `MyApp.Organizations.Organization`, you'll need the following setup:

 ```elixir
 relationships do